ttdoucet/bgnets/readme.md

 The net `h60-200m-200.w` was trained according to the `200m` alpha schedule and with lambda equal to `0.85`.
 Playoffs against nets trained with other fixed values of lambda are as indicated.

+The conclusion is that the fixed lambda of `0.85` that we have settled on with experience seems to perform no worse than any other, and sometimes better than others.

 ```
 white,black,trials,equity,sw,sl,gw,gl,bw,bl
 h60-200m-200.w, h60-200m-50L-200.w,  1000000, 0.00142, 370333, 377440, 122724, 118897, 5449, 5157